Brenna McGowan uses stories for making connection and email marketing for personal branding.

-Email is a platform that we own and should be using to grow our contact list.
+Email is a platform that we own and should be used to grow our contact list.

 We should email our audience once a week.
 Even if they don’t read the messages, you are top of mind.

 Be sure to provide value in each email.
-If you are interesting, your readers will want to hear from you.
+If you are interested, your readers will want to hear from you.

 “The strength of your business is based on the size of your email list.” – Amy Porterfield